andycbriggs/win32-experiments/README.md

 # afaik

-A sketchbook of novel approaches to working with the win32 api.
+A sketchbook of approaches to working with the win32 api using modern c++.

 ## Why?